 Shoulder pain is a common complaint that we see at Back to Function.
-Shoulder pain may originate in the joint itself, or from any of the many surrounding muscles, ligaments or tendons.
+Shoulder pain may originate in the joint itself, or from any of the many surrounding muscles, ligaments, tendons and fascia.
 Shoulder pain usually worsens with activities or movement of your arm or shoulder.

 At Back to Function, we make sure to evaluate the position of the rib cage when presented with a client with shoulder pain.
 This is important because rib cage mechanics influence the position of the shoulder blade.
 The position of the shoulder blade ultimately dictates the action of the rotator cuff muscles which can cause some people to become prone to shoulder pain.